rafadc/talk_indexes/slide-deck.md

  1|SIMPLE     |people_without_indexes|          |ALL |             |   |       |   |9417967|       1|Using where|
 ```

+- *type*: Type of join to access the table
 - *possible_keys*: Indexes that are applicable to your query
 - *key*: Index that mySQL decided that is the best for this query
-- *rows*: Number of rows in the index
+- *rows*: Estimation of rows to be examined
+- *filtered*: Percentage of rows filtered by conditions
 - *extra*: More information on how the index works

 ---